 How to Clean Luxury Vinyl Plank Flooring

-I have a robotic vacuum (updated: I now use the one found here) that runs every morning at 8am (on a timer) to keep the pet shedding and dirt to a minimum.
-It doesn’t completely eliminate the need for an occasional full vacuuming, but it does help a lot (and is really a low-maintenance way to reduce dirt).
+I have a robotic vacuum (it’s this one and absolutely love it!) that runs every morning at 8am, on a timer, to keep the pet shedding and dirt to a minimum.
+It is really a low-maintenance way to reduce everyday dirt and dust.
 I also spot clean spills and spots with e-cloth’s Aqua Spray Deep Clean Mop (note: currently sold out, less expensive similar mop here) This product has most definitely become one of my favorite cleaning products in the home.